Cache-Oblivious Representation of B-Tree Structures: Van Emde Boas Memory Layout

-We further define \textit{decomposition} $\D$ of $\T$ as a tree of the recursion in the $\f{vEB}_\varepsilon(\T)$ definition identifying vertices of $\D$ with the corresponding subtrees of $\T$.
+We further define \textit{decomposition} $\D$ of $\T$ as the tree of the recursion in the $\f{vEB}_\varepsilon(\T)$ definition identifying vertices of $\D$ with the corresponding subtrees of $\T$, which we call \textit{decomposition subtrees}.
 The root of $\D$ is then $\T$ and the~leaves are all one-vertex subtrees of $\T$ ordered as in memory.
-Let us observe that the~leftmost child of any vertex $T∈\D$ is the top part of the tree $T$.
-We usually denote vertices of $\D$ by $T,R,S,\dots$ and never speak about subtrees of $\D$.
 See Figure~\ref{img:figure1}.

+We usually denote vertices of $\T$ by $u,v,w$ and we denote subtrees of $\T$ and vertices of $\D$ by $T,R,S$, possibly combined with subscripts.
+We note that it is important to differentiate between height as a tree property and depth as a vertex property.

 \image{figure1}{ The tree $\T$ on the left and its decomposition $\D$ on the right. }